 Who This Book Is For

-This book is the first volume in a series about Windows Azure.
+This book is the first volume in a series about Microsoft Azure.
 It demonstrates how you can adapt an existing, on-premises ASP.NET application to one that operates in the cloud.
 The book is intended for any architect, developer, or information technology (IT) professional who designs, builds, or operates applications and services that are appropriate for the cloud.
-Although applications do not need to be based on the Microsoft Windows operating system to work in Windows Azure or written using a .NET language, this book is written for people who work with Windows-based systems.
+Although applications do not need to be based on the Microsoft Windows operating system to work in Azure or written using a .NET language, this book is written for people who work with Windows-based systems.
 You should be familiar with the Microsoft .NET Framework, Microsoft Visual Studio, ASP.NET, and Microsoft Visual C#.

 Why This Book Is Pertinent Now

 In general, the cloud has become a viable option for making your applications accessible to a broad set of customers.
-In particular, Windows Azure now has in place a complete set of tools for developers and IT professionals.
+In particular, Azure now has in place a complete set of tools for developers and IT professionals.
 Developers can use the tools they already know, such as Visual Studio, to write their applications.
-In addition, the Windows Azure SDK includes the compute emulator and the storage emulator.
+In addition, the Azure SDK includes the compute emulator and the storage emulator.
 Developers can use these to write, test, and debug their applications locally before they deploy them to the cloud.
-There are also tools and an API to manage your Windows Azure accounts.
-This book shows you how to use all these tools in the context of a common scenario—how to adapt an existing ASP.NET application and deploy it to Windows Azure.
+There are also tools and an API to manage your Azure accounts.
+This book shows you how to use all these tools in the context of a common scenario—how to adapt an existing ASP.NET application and deploy it to Azure.

 How This Book Is Structured